If you choose to carry a cordelette, the first questions are: what diameter, and how long?

 7mm - 13 kN

-Look at that jump in strength going from 6 to 7!
+Look at that jump in strength going from 6mm to 7mm!
 For me, that’s a pretty compelling reason to use 7 mm cord for rock climbing.
+But hey, don't take my word for it, keep on reading for more expert opinion.

-Tie it “bunny ears” style, with a small figure 8 loop in each end, rather than the standard configuration of one big loop.
-Because tying it like this can give you a wider reach, you may find you can get away with a shorter cordelette.
+Try tying it “bunny ears” style, with a small figure 8 or overhand loop in each end, rather than the standard configuration of one big loop.
+Because the bunny ears style gives you a wider reach, you may find you can get away with a shorter length cordelette.
 But try climbing on the slightly longer cord for a while and see what you like.
 (You can always cut off a meter if you think it’s too long, but you definitely can’t add one back on.)

-Expert climber Steph Davis Address this issue on her blog, by contacting a knowledgeable person from Mammut.
+Expert climber Steph Davis address the cord diameter issue on her blog, by consult with an expert from Mammut.
 He says to always use 7 mm cord.
 (Bold text below is mine,)

 “Although some climbers may use cord thinner than 7mm for constructing belay anchors, it is important to note just how much stronger the slings and 7mm cord are in comparison, especially when you consider that these are often weakened by knotting them and by concentrated wear at the knots.